nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 # Features

 The following are features of the `MindMyMoney` application.

-Please ensure that the format of commands given is accurate.
+## Introduction to Commands

+A `MindMyMoney` command typically contains 4 types of terms.

+- The first term in the command is known as the instruction.
-Words in `[SQUARE_BRACKETS]` are compulsory parameters.
-Words in `{CURLY_BRACKETS}` are optional parameters. <br/>
+- Terms in `[SQUARE_BRACKETS]` are compulsory parameters.
+- Terms in `{CURLY_BRACKETS}` are optional parameters.
-Words starting with a `/` are flags.
+- Terms starting with a `/` are flags.

+For Example:
+- `list /e {DATE}`
+    - `list` is an instruction, `/e` is a flag and `{DATE}` is an optional parameter.
+- `calculate /epm [DATE]`
+    - `calculate` is an instruction, `/epm` is a flag and `[DATE]` is a compulsory parameter.

 > **💡 Note:**
 >- Parameters and flags are space-separated.
 For example: `list/e` is not a valid command while `list /e` is valid.
->-

 > **⚠️Warning⚠️**
->- All parameters are compulsory unless stated otherwise.
->- Input the parameters in the order shown, or the application will not be able to read your
+>- Input the parameters in the order shown in the guide, else the application will not be able to read your
    > input.
->- When entering your input, use only ascii characters.
-Any other input may not properly display in the command line.
+>- Only use ascii characters when entering commands into the application.
+Otherwise, your input may not be properly displayed in the command line.

 <br/>

 ## Expenditure

 Expenditure refers to the various expenses you make.

 ### Display help page for expenditures: `help`